janklab/MailSpoon/docs/index.md

 MailSpoon is part of the [Janklab](https://janklab.net) suite of libraries for Matlab.

+MailSpoon's basic functionality is based on [this post](https://undocumentedmatlab.com/articles/sending-html-emails-from-matlab) from Yair Altman at [Undocumented Matlab](https://undocumentedmatlab.com/).

 Thank you to [BAND-MAID](https://www.youtube.com/channel/UCJToUvYrmkmTCR-bluEaQfA) and [Lovebites](https://www.facebook.com/LovebitesTheBand/) for powering my coding.